 Motorbikes may not be parked next to halls or secured to bike racks next to halls.
 This minimises noise disruption and nuisance to residents.

 We also ask that you walk with your bikes when near to halls.
 This reduces accidents.

-Skateboards, roller blades, etc are also not allowed in the vicinty of halls.
+Skateboards, roller blades, scooters (including motorised scooters), etc are also not allowed in the vicinity of halls.